Technology

 Its parent company, Octopus Investments, funds solar sites, wind generation and anaerobic digestion plants.
 It offers a 100% renewable electricity tariff, as well as a fixed tariff and a standard variable tariff.

-Octopus Energy plans to launch an 'Octopus Tracker' tariff in summer 2017, which it says will ‘truly follow the wholesale price of energy’.
-Octopus said it will update the price customers pay for energy every day, based on wholesale prices.
+Octopus Energy plans to launch an 'Octopus Tracker' tariff in summer 2017.
+It said it will update the price customers pay for energy every day, based on wholesale prices.
 Octopus estimates that the tariff will cost slightly less per year than its current fixed and variable deals.

+Octopus Energy was the fastest to respond to emails in our energy companies customer waiting times investigation.
+It took an impressive three hours eight minutes for us to get a human response, on average.
+It wasn’t the fastest company to pick up the phone to customer services though, taking 1m06s on average.

 One Select